Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 Julian cleared his throat and changed the subject.
 "So... *Misfit’s* back?
 I feel kinda bad I never met the new crew."

 "They’re great!"
 Al enthused.
 "The old girl’s just as healthy and happy as we left her.
-Thompson’s… not *quite* as soft on the controls as Xiù, but they’re taking great care of her.
+Thompson’s... not *quite* as soft on the controls as Xiù, but they’re taking great care of her.
 They found a heck of a planet too."

 "Yeah?"